Location: Williams Center 123

 Prerequisites for PEPROF 493: Health, Human Performance and Recreation Internship are PEPROF 209: Investigating Community Professions in Physical Education; within nine units of completing the major and minor; application materials filed by the due date in the semester prior to placement; and consent of the Program Director.
 For clinical placements (i.e., cardiac rehabilitation) and university placements (i.e., strength and conditioning, recreation sports) a grade point average of at least 3.0 is required.

-Internship proposals complete with resume, goals and objectives, and a signed site agreement are due on March 14 for the Fall Semester; October 14 for the Spring Semester; and March 1 for the Summer Session.
+Internship proposals complete with resume, learning objectives, and a signed site agreement form are due on March 31st for Summer Session; April 15th for Fall Session; and November 15th for Spring Session.
 No exceptions to these deadlines are possible.
-The course description and complete information in the Program Memorandum and Syllabus may be accessed by clicking on the links below.
+Students are strongly encouraged to meet with the internship coordinator (Dr. Ednie) ahead of the deadline to discuss their proposals.
+The course description, syllabus and site agreement form may be accessed by clicking on the links below.